The baby name Miles feels like an old school revival, but it’s more popular today than ever before.

 It appears this name was lost long before English speakers considered any similar choice for their sons.

-We know the name appeared in use by the sixteenth century, thanks to two men.
+We know the name was used by the sixteenth century, thanks to two men.

 Miles Coverdale translated the Bible to English in the 1530s, eventually becoming an early Puritan thought leader.
 Captain Myles Standish led the Pilgrims to settle at Plymouth and served as an influential leader of the colony, though he himself was not a believer.